Please follow the link below to watch a recent video featuring Debbie Ormerod, Lancashire County Council Access and Entitlement Manager.

 - Admission Criteria in the event that there are more applicants than places

-At St lawrence CE Primary School we welcome families of all faiths and cultures.
+At St Lawrence CE Primary School we welcome families of all faiths and cultures.
 Visits to the school are warmly welcomed.
 We do not have an open day as such, as we prefer to show prospective parents around during a normal working day.
 Please contact us to arrange an appointment so that you can be sure of our full attention.
-Due to the current Covid situation, we are deferring any visits until after half term.

 Places are then allocated as per the following admissions criteria which are listed in order of priority: